danypr92/odoo-install/README.md

-# Ansible scripts to provision server for Odoo
+# Ansible scripts to provision and deploy Odoo

 These are [Ansible](http://docs.ansible.com/ansible/) playbooks (scripts) for managing an [Odoo](https://github.com/odoo/odoo) server.